JonasAlv/zap-elec/README.md

 # zap-elec

-Simple and minimal whatsapp web wrapper made with Typescript and Electron
+Simple and minimal whatsapp web wrapper made with Typescript and Electron.
+Focused on minimal resources usage.

 ## Dev
 ```